remem9527/bchmemo/README.rst

 BCHmemo
 =======================
 A python package for memo.
-Memo is  an on-chain social network built on Bitcoin Cash
+Memo is  an on-chain social network built on Bitcoin Cash.

+You can easily send and read memo with BCHmemo.
+Data are get and sent by network API.

 Based on `bitcash`_.